Introducing the ForrestBrown R&D dictionary

 E is for: eligibility \ el-ej-i-bill-i-tee \

 Tax definition – 1.
 The state of whether or not a company qualifies for R&D tax credits.
-To be eligible, you’ve got to be a limited company paying UK Corporation Tax, carrying out R&D and have spent money on that work.
+To be eligible, you’ve got to be a limited company subject to UK Corporation Tax, carrying out R&D and have spent money on that work.
 Many businesses aren’t aware that they’re eligible for the UK’s research and development (R&D) tax credit schemes.
 Watch our handy eligibility video below to find out if your business qualifies.

 E is also for: enquiry \ enn-kwire-ree \